-Nothing says Thanksgiving like a sleigh ride — Photo courtesy of Thinkstock
+Nothing says Thanksgiving like a sleigh ride — Photo courtesy of iStock / MichelGuenette

-Story has it that in 1850, James Lord Pierpont was at the Simpson Tavern in Medford, Mass. and was inspired by Medford's famous sleigh races and plucked out a little tune on the piano.
-Needless to say, it was a hit with children and adults and the lyrics were later slightly altered to be sung around Christmas.
+Story has it that in 1850, James Lord Pierpont was at the Simpson Tavern in Medford, Mass. and was inspired by the town's famous sleigh races.
+So, he plucked out a little tune on the piano.
+Needless to say, it was a hit with children and adults, and the lyrics were later slightly altered to be sung around Christmas.

-The Presidential Pardoning of the Turkey was officially started by George H W. Bush in 1989 even though both Abraham Lincoln and JFK showed mercy to turkeys set for slaughter in their time.
+The Presidential Pardoning of the Turkey was formally started by George H W. Bush in 1989, even though several presidents including both Abraham Lincoln and JFK showed mercy to turkeys set for slaughter in their time.

-10. Every year the Detroit Lions and the Dallas Cowboys play on Thanksgiving
+10. The Detroit Lions and the Dallas Cowboys play on Thanksgiving every year

 Detroit Lions — Photo courtesy of Tim Fuller/USA TODAY Sports